 The Biomuseo, the innovative biodiversity museum designed by starchitect Frank Gehry, has finally opened today in Panama after a ten-year-long construction period.
 The building's colorful origami-like canopies were designed in reference to the richly diverse flora and fauna of Panama, one of the most biodiverse places in the world.
 The high-profile museum is Gehry's first project in Latin America.

-The Biomuseo’s main and permanent exhibition is titled ‘Panama: Bridge of Life,’ which unfolds across eight galleries, five of which are fully installed.
 The galleries use a mix of digital projections, acoustics, arts, and interpretative signage to tell the story of Panama's biodiversity and history.
-The exhibition narrative extends into the Biodiversity Park, which also offers educational opportunities.